Post Deployment

 kubectl get svc -n <namespace>

-Run this command to confirm that the controller service is correctly deployed and accessible within the cluster.
+This command confirms that the controller service is correctly deployed and accessible within the cluster.

 5. Check the Ingress Resource (if applicable):